nickmeldrum/npm-package-node-library-seed/README.md

 ## Todo:

  * extract the paging from github and travis to reduce duplication
- * move workingDir into shared place - i.e. config has some derived values?
  * allow for HTTPS proxy
  * all modules should have their options passed in instead of depending on config directly
    * then we can have config got from CLI options/ questions as well as ENV or config.json